AdobeDocs/experience-manager-guides.en/help/product-guide/release-info/fixed-issues-2026-08-0.md

 - The **Scale** attribute does not apply to images in Author view.
 (GUIDES-45996)
 - Dragging and dropping an element containing a `keyref` converts the `keyref` value into an absolute path.
 (GUIDES-45701)
 - Inserting an element at the `tgroup` position displays a **#text is not allowed here** warning, preventing a normal table from being inserted at that position.
 (GUIDES-47446)
+- Alphanumeric terms added to the dictionary are still flagged by the AEM spell checker instead of being ignored.
+(GUIDES-48587)

 ## Asset management